Online

 The house should be shoot-ready when the photographer arrives

-• If the home is not ready, please reschedule at least 24 hours before your scheduled photo shoot
+- If the home is not ready, please reschedule at least 24 hours before your scheduled photo shoot.
+You will not have time to tidy up or do any staging after the photographer arrives.

-• Occupants should avoid getting in the picture including shadows, reflections, and through windows.
+- Occupants and pets should avoid getting in the picture including shadows, reflections, and through windows.

 Do not expect the photographer to do any of the following:

-• Come back later to re-shoot areas that were not photo-ready
+- Come back later to re-shoot any areas that were not photo-ready